[Updated October 2021]

-I love reading and I though I’d share a few novels with you that have translators or interpreters as characters.
+I love reading and I thought I’d share a few novels in English or French that have translators or interpreters as characters.
 Some I’ve already read, and some I’m looking forward to reading soon.

 Books in French I haven’t read yet

 I haven’t had the chance to read any of these books yet.
 Let me know your opinion if you have!

 - Mensonges by Valérie Zenatti.
 Published May 2011.
 The translator of Aharon Appelfeld pretends to be him.
 A book where the fate of the writer and his translator are intertwined.

 - Assommons les pauvres ! by Shumona Sinha.
 Published August 2011.
 Sinha is an interpreter who worked for the OFPRA (French office for the Protection of Refugees and Stateless Persons).
 This (autobiographical?) novel is about an interpreter who works with asylum seekers.
 You can see a video on ARTE about it here.